South Carolina governor signs transgender sports ban bill

 COLUMBIA, S.C.
 (AP) — South Carolina’s governor has quietly signed into law a bill that would ban transgender students from playing girls’ or women’s sports in public schools and colleges as the state joins about a dozen others that have passed similar laws in the past two years.

-The bill was one of 43 acts Gov, Henry McMaster signed into law Monday with no fanfare or ceremony.
+The bill was one of 43 acts Gov. Henry McMaster signed into law Monday with no fanfare or ceremony.
 McMaster did not post to social media like he did for signing bills granting additional leave for new parents or allowing early voting.

-But just before the state Senate passed the proposal earlier this month, McMaster said “I think the girls ought to play girls and the boys ought to play boys.
+But just before the Republican-dominated General Assembly passed the proposal earlier this month, McMaster said “I think the girls ought to play girls and the boys ought to play boys.
 That’s the way we’ve always done it.”

-When asked if he meant biological boys, the governor responded “are there any other kind?”
+When asked if he meant biological boys, the Republican governor responded “are there any other kind?”

 The law requires transgender students to compete with the gender listed on their birth certificates.